Duxah/FreePCB-2/Download.md

 ***

 **Schematic constructor is distributed under the DonationWare license.
-If you liked the package and started using it, then you must either post a link to www.freepcb.dev on your website (or on your social page), or [donate $ 10 to the Freepcb-2 foundation](https://paypal.me/freepcb2).**
+If you liked the package and started using it, then you must either post a link "www.freepcb.dev" on your website (or on your social page), or [donate $ 10 to the Freepcb-2 foundation](https://paypal.me/freepcb2).**

 ***